Insulin Resistance Diet: What to Eat & What to Avoid

 Read More: Can your metabolism slow down?

-Everyone’s body is different, and your body’s dietary rating is different from that of other members of your family.
-Before starting the insulin resistance diet plan, you must consult both your doctor and the dietitian.
+Everyone’s body is different, and your body’s dietary rating differs from that of other family members.
+Before starting the insulin resistance diet plan, you must consult your doctor and the dietitian.

 A dietitian will help you create a proper diet plan for insulin resistance to meet your dietary needs daily.
 It helps maintain your healthy blood sugar level and supplies nutrients to nourish your body.